CanTalat-Yakan/3DEngine/README.md

   - `Query<T1,T2>()` and `Query<T1,T2,T3>()` exist for small joins.
   - `Has<T>(entity)`, `Changed<T>(entity)` helpers are available.
 - Note: Per-frame `Changed<...>` flags are cleared at stage `First`.
+- Disposal: When an entity is despawned, any component that implements `IDisposable` is disposed automatically.
+Prefer implementing `IDisposable` on components (including behavior structs) if they hold disposable references, and release them in `Dispose()`.

 ### Behavior System (Attribute-based ECS)